pdf-association/arlington-pdf-model/INTERNAL_GRAMMAR.md

     * thus a complex expression can first be split by SEMI-COLON, then each portion has the SQUARE-BRACKETS stripped off, then multiple options can be split by COMMA as any remaining SQUARE-BRACKETS indicate an array.
 *   If there is a "DefaultValue" AND there are multiple types, then require a complex `[];[];[]` expression
     *  If the "DefaultValue" is a PDF array _as part of a complex type_, then this will result in nested SQUARE-BRACKETS as in `[];[[0 0 1]];[]`
+*   For keys or arrays that are PDF names, a wildcard `*` indicates that any arbitrary name is _explicitly_ permitted according to the PDF specification along with formally defined values (e.g. OptContentCreatorInfo, Subtype key: `[Artwork,Technical,*]`).
+    *  Do not use `*` as the _only_ value - since an empty cell has the same meaning as "anything is OK"
 *   **Python pretty-print/JSON:**
     *   A list or `None`
     *   If list, then length always matches length of "Type"